 Jackson Rathbone's career also took a beating due to The Last Airbender.
 Besides Twilight sequels, he hasn't been seen in many movies.
 Nicola Peltz's career went a similar direction; she's currently taken a supporting role in the show Bates Motel.
 Dev Patel has fared a bit better, but even he wasn't totally immune, as after the movie he's done mostly supporting parts and TV.

 Somehow, Adrien Brody signed up for In-APP-ropiate Comedy, his first American theatrical release since Midnight in Paris.
-Torn to shreds by critics, it could be his last for a while unless Paul Haggis' upcoming film The Third Person gets Brody out of the doghouse and fast.
+Torn to shreds by critics, it could be his last for a while.
+That being said, the fact that Brody had been doing many Direct-to-Video films before that has shown that he didn't have much of a career before that.

 Drug problems had already put a damper on Brad Davis' post-Midnight Express career when he did Rainer Werner Fassbinder's Querelle (in which Davis played a gay sailor who dabbles in drug-dealing and murder), described as "career suicide" by at least one commentator.